 As the founding lead of the machine learning team at Dendra, I was tasked with building a machine learning platform that could handle terabyte-scale image datasets (and beyond).
 I looked for a library that would easily let me write code that could scale from my laptop to a cloud, without requiring me to be a distributed systems expert or computer scientist.
 I managed to accomplish this by using the Ray ecosystem and Anyscale platform.

 When I first started to build the platform, I started on AWS Sagemaker.
 I think Sagemaker is great if you are trying to bootstrap from 0 because they have many templated solutions.
 However, Sagemaker wasn’t flexible enough to easily let us use specialized models and annotation workflows.
-In looking for alternatives, I found Ray SGD and Ray Tune.
+In looking for alternatives, I found Ray Train (formerly known as Ray SGD) and Ray Tune.

 Ray Tune enables us to aggressively terminate underperforming trials instead of letting them train to completion.
 For one workload, we estimated that the early termination feature on Ray Tune reduced our infrastructure costs by 80%.
 The early termination also made it more affordable to sample a larger hyperparameter space and then do a fine search.
 This is particularly useful when we are training a new architecture or when we make major changes to a model or data processing pipeline.

 Given our positive experience with Ray for model training and tuning, we decided to also use Ray Serve for our inference and model serving because it met our key requirements: